 Incentive offerings vary based on the program, type of vehicle and income-qualifying requirements.
-Most incentives can be combined with other state clean vehicle programs and stacked with local utility programs for even greater cost savings.
+Most incentives can be combined with other state clean vehicle programs and stacked with federal and local utility programs for even greater cost savings.
 The programs are:

 CSE helped design and develop the programs and is responsible for their operations.